phbradley/TCRdock/README.md

 # Examples

+Running any of these Python scripts with the `-h` flag should print a help mesage.

 ## Parse a TCR:peptide-MHC ternary structure PDB file

 The PDB file should just contain a single copy of the ternary structure, with the